braksator/JCrush/README.md

 ## Origin

-This script is an adaptation of svgTask.js in (Ant Farm Social)[https://github.com/antfarmsocial/AntFarmSocial].
+This script is an adaptation of svgTask.js in [Ant Farm Social](https://github.com/antfarmsocial/AntFarmSocial).
-That project takes advantage of the (Longest Repeated Strings)[https://www.npmjs.com/package/longestrepeatedstrings] package, as does this one.
+That project takes advantage of the [Longest Repeated Strings](https://www.npmjs.com/package/longestrepeatedstrings) package, as does this one.

 ---